 Ref.
 Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+Answe er Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
 Ref.
 Question Policy Principles Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
-Answe er Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
-No fire dampers were observed during the premises survey, and it is considered unlikely that one is installed in the vent in Question Q3.
+Answer Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
+No fire dampers were observed during the premises survey and none are considered necessary.
 Ref.
 Question Policy Principles Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?

+Finding/Observation

+premises survey.

-Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+No significant issues or observations made at the time of the

 Ref.
 Question Policy Principles Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?
-Answer Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.
+Answer • Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.

 Ref.
 Question Policy Principles Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?
-Answer Finding/Observation Unknown The FRAEW as required by The Fire Safety Act 2021 and Fire Safety (England) Regulations 2022 is contractually excluded from the scope of this fire risk assessment.
+Answe r Finding/Observation Unkno wn The FRAEW as required by The Fire Safety Act 2021 and Fire Safety (England) Regulations 2022 is contractually excluded from the scope of this fire risk assessment.
 Berneslai Homes is aware of the requirements to undertake a Fire Risk Appraisal of External Wall (FRAEW) construction and cladding of existing blocks of flats based upon the BSI Code of Practice PAS 9980:2022.
 As Berneslai Homes are aware of the requirements to undertake a Fire risk appraisal of external wall (FRAEW) construction, the assessor considers that no further reminders are appropriate, other than to provide information in a goodwill manner and without prejudice, that there are features of the external walls that Berneslai Homes may wish to include in the FRAEW of this premises.